Vyral/base-template/_posts/2023-06-21-understanding-the-inventory-puzzle-unveiling-the-complex-nature-of-micro-markets.md

 Therefore, when people ask whether or not inventory is down, know that the answer is complex.
 Historically, inventory levels are low.
 However, the key is that **every property is different.** The micro market a home is in will determine whether the inventory is high or low.&nbsp;

 If you have any questions about your micro market or real estate in general, don’t hesitate to reach out.
-You can call or email me anytime and I would be happy to help you.
+You can call or email me anytime, and I would be happy to help you.